JeyzDFoo/brownclaw/README.md

 2. **Authentication**: Choose from multiple sign-in options:
    - Email/password signup and login
    - **Google Sign-In** - Quick OAuth authentication
-3. **Dashboard**: Once authenticated, you'll see:
+3. **Main App**: Once authenticated, you'll see:
-   - Personal welcome message with your details
-   - Quick action cards for easy navigation
+   - Bottom navigation bar with three main sections
+   - **Logbook**: Log your river descents and view your history
+   - **Favourites**: View your favorite rivers and current water levels
+   - **Find Stations**: Search for new water monitoring stations
-   - Profile management and sign-out options
+   - Profile management and sign-out via the top app bar
 4. **LogBook**: Record your personal entries:
    - Add titled log entries with descriptions
    - View all your entries in chronological order